Iron-Matrix4/ha-addons/jarvis_ai/INSTALL.md

 ### Google Calendar

-**What it enables**: "Add meeting tomorrow at 2pm" / "What's on my calendar?"
+**What it enables**: "Add meeting at lunch today" / "What's on my calendar?" / "When was the last time I..."

 1. **Create Service Account**:
    - Google Cloud Console → IAM & Admin → Service Accounts